Step 1: Disability Documentation

 !!!
 Please note that an IEP is NOT sufficient documentation and does not meet the requirements of sufficient documentation.
 If it is submitted, it will be reviewed as prior information relating to the student’s K-12 experience.
 It will not be considered as a qualified evaluation.
 DSS does not diagnose disabilities and does not provide referrals to evaluators or testing centers.
 However, DSS has a list of local evaluators to assist you in finding qualified evaluators.
 DSS can help guide you in obtaining documentation from your high school or state vocational rehabilitation agency (i.e. RSA or DORS).

 Missing one of the documentation criteria?

-You may have the evaluator complete a Disability Documentation Supplemental Form (Word) and submit it to Disability Student Services (DSS) with your primary documentation for consideration.
+You may have the evaluator complete a Disability Documentation Supplemental Form (Word) and submit it to Disability Support Services (DSS) with your primary documentation for consideration.
 Acceptance of this supplemental form is at the discretion of DSS.

 Proceed to Step 2 –> Intake Meeting